goruck/nilm/ml/README.md

 This folder contains most of the machine learning related code for training and testing the models.
 See main README for a general overview and the below for a brief description for each item in this folder.

 **dataset_management/** - Folder that contains various scripts for generating and visualizing REDD, REFIT, UKDALE and locally captured datasets.
-The generated data includes training, validation and test sets for training and testing the seq2point learnings models.
+The generated data includes training, validation and test sets for training and testing the seq2point deep learning models.

 **images/** - Folder that contains various visualizations and test results as image files.